metrumresearchgroup/optimal-design/script/optimal_design.md

 Population

-  - 36 subjects
+  - 12 subjects
   - Aged 6 to \< 12
   - Expected median weight of 32 kg

 Treatment

-  - 10 mg QD mockdrozaline for 52 weeks
+  - 10 mg QD mockdrozaline for 24 weeks

 PK samples

   - Proposed samples:
-      - 5 hours postdose on Day 1,
+      - 5 hours postdose on Day 1;
-      - predose on Weeks 4, 8, 12, 18, 36, 52,
+      - predose on Weeks 8, 12, 24; and
-      - 24 and 168 hours after the final dose
+      - 168 hours after the final dose

 ## The model